flawrist/win7underground/readme.md

 <mark>Yet mechanics still sweat compiling and backporting for an exiled OS.
 You don't spend unpaid nights throwing lifelines into a graveyard.</mark>

-## Apps refusing to die on Silicon Valley’s schedule
+## Apps refusing to die on Microsoft’s schedule

-Compatibility verified on a Windows 7 64-bit laptop.
+Compatibility verified on an IBM x61 running Windows 7 64-bit.
 No SSE4, no AVX.
 Updated via [Simplix](https://www.majorgeeks.com/files/details/simplix_updatepack.html) through January 2026.

 ### Official builds